doriancuentas/lysmata/README.md

 ## What

-Project-agnostic linting, formatting, and security scanning scripts.
-Drop into any project for consistent code quality.
+Project-agnostic code quality script.
+Drop into any project for consistent linting, formatting, and security scanning.

 **Offline-first**: No internet required.
 All tools work locally.